civictechindex/brigade-project-index/docs/get-indexed.md

 Note that currently, non-US and non-brigade organizations aren’t currently pulled into the Project Index Statusboard.

+## Tagging your brigade’s projects

+The group that has been working on this project has begun to form a [taxonomy](civic-tech-taxonomy).
+When assigning topics, please check [the existing topics](https://statusboard.brigade.cloud/api/taxonomy.json) (and consider adding to [the official set](https://github.com/codeforamerica/civic-tech-taxonomy/tree/master/issues) synonims if something is missing) first to be sure you’re not creating a duplicate.
+**For COVID-19 related projects, please use the topic “covid-19”.**

 ## Civic Tech Index
+The Civic Tech Index website [http://civictechindex.org](http://civictechindex.org) will soon guides users to tag github projects so to be included in this Index.
+The inclusion is based on using some specific tags in Github (which could be also done manually).

 ## Democracy Lab

-## Tagging your brigade’s projects

-The group that has been working on this project has begun to form a taxonomy.
-When assigning topics, please check [the existing topics](https://statusboard.brigade.cloud/#/topics) (and consider adding to [the official set](https://github.com/codeforamerica/civic-tech-taxonomy/tree/master/issues-addressed) if something is missing) first to be sure you’re not creating a duplicate.  **For COVID-19 related projects, please use the topic “covid-19”.**
+If you are or become a Democracy Lab registered user you can add projects through the website at [https://www.democracylab.org/projects/create](https://www.democracylab.org/projects/create).